icann/rdap-conformance-tool/docs/2019_gtld/tig/registry.md

   "message": "The TLD entry in bootstrapDomainNameSpace does not contain a base URL.
 See section 1.11.1 of the RDAP_Technical_Implementation_Guide_2_1."
 }
 ```
-3. For the entry of the TLD in bootstrapDomainNameSpace verify that every one of the base URLs contain a schema of "https".
+3. Test case [-23102](#id-testCase-23102){ #id-testCase-23102 }: For the entry of the TLD in bootstrapDomainNameSpace verify that every one of the base URLs contain a schema of "https".
 ``` json
 {
   "code": -23102,